How HARP 2.0 Works

 - Related FREEandCLEAR Resources

 The first step with the HARP 2.0 program is to determine if your mortgage is eligible and you qualify for the program.
-There are many HARP 2.0 loan eligibility and borrower qualification requirements that prevent most borrowers from using the program today.
-We review program and borrower eligibility requirements in detail below.
+There are many HARP 2.0 eligibility requirements requirements that prevent most borrowers from using the program today.
+We review program and borrower qualification requirements in detail below.

 Borrowers who are eligible for the HARP 2.0 Program apply through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
-These approved lenders make sure that applicants meet program eligibility requirements and qualify for the loan according to HARP 2.0 borrower qualification policies.
-Even if your current lender offers the HARP 2.0 Program you are not obligated to work with that lender when you refinance and you should shop your mortgage business to find the mortgage with the best terms.
-Click on a lender in the table below or INTEREST RATES to contact lenders about the HARP 2.0 Program.
+These approved lenders make sure that your loan is eligible and that applicants meet program guidelines and qualify for the program.
+Even if your current lender offers the HARP 2.0 Program you are not obligated to work with that lender when you refinance and you should shop your mortgage business to find the loan with the best terms.

 Fannie Mae or Freddie Mac Must Own or Guarantee Your Loan